 - If you just want a few leaves to use in your cooking, then it is fine to pinch what you need off from the top of the plant.
 Pinch just above a leaf node (pair of leaves).

 - If you want to harvest a larger amount or are cutting your oregano back, then the approach you take is important for the long-term health of the plant.
 You should harvest the stems from the top down.
 Always leave at least 1 leaf pair at the bottom of a stem when harvesting as this will allow the stem to keep growing after harvesting.

 Without regular pruning, oregano can grow tall and ‘leggy’.
-You will notice the space between the leaves on the branches increasing, and the plant gets too tall to support itself.
+The space between the leaves on the branches increases, and the plant gets too tall to support itself.

 Cut oregano back by cutting off up to a half of the total stem length.
 You should make a cut right above a growth node (leaf pair), do not leave a bare section of stem at the top.

 This will prompt fresh growth, and keep the form of the plant more dense and compact with branching stems and leaves close together, rather than long leggy branches with few leaves.

 Storing fresh oregano

 To keep fresh oregano sprigs, store in between damp paper towels in the refrigerator, or stand stems in a glass of fresh water.
 It will keep for a few weeks.

 Alternatively, try making oregano pesto it will keep for a few days in the refrigerator.
 Cover the surface with oil to prevent it from oxidizing.